 Year established: 1995

 The Los Angeles Refinery Community Advisory Panel (CAP) was launched in 1995.
 The goal of the CAP is to create an atmosphere of open communication and partnership with neighboring community leaders.
 The CAP is instrumental in helping us provide information to stakeholders and hear from them on issues or concerns.
-Each CAP meeting features a brief presentation on refinery operations, a health and safety update, community relations update, question and answer session and an opportunity for community leaders to talk about their own activities.
+Each CAP meeting features a brief presentation on refinery operations, a health and safety update, a community relations update, a question and answer session and an opportunity for community leaders to talk about their own activities.

-The CAP is comprised of approximately 80 community leaders including: educators, neighbors, public safety officers, elected officials, representatives of nonprofit organizations and neighborhood councils from the areas surrounding our Carson and Wilmington facilities.
+The CAP is comprised of approximately 80 community leaders including educators, neighbors, public safety officers, elected officials, representatives of nonprofit organizations and neighborhood councils from the areas surrounding our Carson and Wilmington facilities.